-Antepartum Surveillance of Women with Chronic or Gestational Hypertension
+Antepartum Surveillance of Clients with Chronic or Gestational Hypertension

-The goal of antepartum surveillance in women with chronic hypertension and gestational hypertension is to watch for exacerbation of hypertension and progression to preeclampsia.
-(108) Women with preexisting hypertension experience a 10% to 20% risk of developing preeclampsia.
-For women with gestational hypertension, risk of progression to preeclampsia depends on gestational age at onset of hypertension; approximately 35% of women who are diagnosed with gestational hypertension prior to 34 weeks' GA will develop preeclampsia.
+The goal of antepartum surveillance in individuals with chronic hypertension and gestational hypertension is to watch for exacerbation of hypertension and progression to preeclampsia.
+(108) Individuals with pre-existing hypertension experience a 10% to 20% risk of developing preeclampsia.
+For those with gestational hypertension, risk of progression to preeclampsia depends on gestational age at onset of hypertension; approximately 35% of individuals who are diagnosed with gestational hypertension prior to 34 weeks' GA will develop preeclampsia.
 (9) While there is consensus among obstetrical clinical guidelines that heightened maternal and fetal surveillance is warranted, the optimal methods and frequency of such activities are unknown.
-See Table 13 for a list of common methods of maternal and fetal surveillance in pregnancies complicated by HDP.
+See Table 13 for a list of common methods of surveillance in pregnancies complicated by HDP.
 (9,14,108)

-Antepartum Surveillance of Women with Preeclampsia
+Antepartum Surveillance of Clients with Preeclampsia

-The goal of antepartum surveillance in women with preeclampsia is to detect end-organ dysfunction.
-(108) While research suggests serial surveillance of maternal and fetal well-being in women with preeclampsia appears to improve maternal outcomes, the value of specific surveillance activities has yet to be established.
+The goal of antepartum surveillance in preeclampsia is to detect end-organ dysfunction.
+(108) While research suggests serial surveillance of maternal and fetal wellbeing in individuals with preeclampsia appears to improve maternal outcomes, the value of specific surveillance activities has yet to be established.
 (10) For instance, the ideal frequency with which blood pressure should be measured has not been studied.

-In one Vancouver-based study, a twice-weekly regimen of testing blood pressure and hematologic, renal, hepatic, and respiratory function, along with fetal surveillance, reduced incidence of adverse maternal outcome from 5.1% to 0.7% (OR 0.14, 95% CI 0.04-0.49) in a cohort of women admitted to hospital with preeclampsia.
+In one Vancouver-based study, a twice-weekly regimen of testing blood pressure and hematologic, renal, hepatic, and respiratory function, along with fetal surveillance, reduced incidence of adverse maternal outcome from 5.1% to 0.7% (OR 0.14, 95% CI 0.04-0.49) in a cohort admitted to hospital with preeclampsia.
 This standardized surveillance regimen had no impact on fetal outcomes.
 (109)

-According to a survey conducted among Canadian physicians in 1999, more than 80% of obstetricians assessed complete blood count, coagulation, serum creatinine and uric acid, and alanine aminotransferase (ALT), aspartate aminotransferase (AST), and lactate dehydrogenase (LDH) at least once per week in women with preeclampsia.
-(110) Proteinuria (by dipstick and/ or 24-hour urinary protein) was another biomarker frequently assessed by Canadian physicians, (110) though a growing body of research suggests that measurement of proteinuria is a poor predictor of either maternal or fetal/neonatal complications in women with preeclampsia.
+According to a survey conducted among Canadian physicians in 1999, more than 80% of obstetricians assessed complete blood count, coagulation, serum creatinine and uric acid, and alanine aminotransferase (ALT), aspartate aminotransferase (AST), and lactate dehydrogenase (LDH) at least once per week in individuals with preeclampsia.
+(110) Proteinuria (by dipstick and/or 24-hour urinary protein) was another biomarker frequently assessed by Canadian physicians, (110) though a growing body of research suggests that measurement of proteinuria is a poor predictor of either maternal or fetal/neonatal complications with preeclampsia.
 (89,91-93)

-Mate ernal Fetal + +< Hemoglobin Platelet count Leukocytes and differential NR and PTT Fibrinogen Serum creatinine Glucose AST ALT LDH Albumin Bilirubin Fetal movement count Non-stress test Biophysical profile Deepest amniotic fluid pocket Fetal growth by ultrasonography Umbilial artery Doppler
+Maternal Fetal Hemoglobin Platelet count Leukocytes and differential INR and PTT Fibrinogen Serum creatinine Serum uric acid Glucose AST ALT LDH Albumin Bilirubin Fetal movement count Non-stress test Biophysical profile Deepest amniotic fluid pocket Fetal growth by ultrasonography Umbilial artery Doppler

-TABLE 13: COMMON METHODS OF MONITORING MATERNAL AND FETAL WELL-BEING IN THE PRESENCE OF HYPERTENSIVE DISORDERS OF PREGNANCY
+TABLE 13: COMMON METHODS OF MONITORING WELL-BEING IN THE PRESENCE OF HYPERTENSIVE DISORDERS OF PREGNANCY